-Guest Matt Posted October 15, 2020 Report Share Posted October 15, 2020 Hi there We are currently selling our 3-storey property.
+Guest Matt Posted October 15, 2020 Report Posted October 15, 2020 Hi there We are currently selling our 3-storey property.
 We have had a viewer who claims to be in the building regulations business and stated that we 'may' have issues at the conveyancing stage as we have removed 2 doors however he said it was a 'grey area' due to when the house was built and when we removed them - so I thought I would give the full scenario here and see if anyone can offer some definitive advice please.
 House - 3 storey semi-detached townhouse built in 2004, purchased by us in 2009 Ground floor - hallway off of which kitchen at front, lounge at rear (leading to garden through french doors), and small toilet room.
 Fire doors (with auto-close) from hallway to kitchen and hallway to lounge completely removed due to being space hungry and generally awkward.
 The doors have been retained in the shed.
 Middle Floor - 2 bedrooms and bathroom - auto-close on both bedrooms disabled as seemed more danger closing on children Top floor - unchanged.
-Thanks Matt Quote Link to comment Share on other sites More sharing options...
+Thanks Matt Quote

 Recommended Posts